Contents

 Using the File Tile

-Drag and drop a File tile from the Tile Library into your stack (1) and then click in the Add File box (2) in the Settings area and choose the file to add from your computer.
+Drag and drop a File Tile from the Tile Library into your stack (1).
+In the Settings tab, give your tile a title (2) and then click in the Add File box (3) and choose the file to add from your computer.

 The Online Content Tile is used to link to a web page or online resource.